Step 1: Set Up Your Workspace

 Step 2: Set Up Your Document Design

-- Document Formatting Section: The simplest design to apply is Black and White (Word 2013).
+- Document Formatting Section: The simplest design to apply is one with black headings that are not all caps.

-- In Fonts Section: Select Arial, Calibri, and Helvetica.
+- In the Fonts Section: Select a Sans Serif font like Aptos, Arial, Calibri, or Helvetica.

 Under the Styles Pane